MrPotato123540/Cpp-Network-Anomaly-Detection/README.md

 Honest notes on where the system shines and where it struggles:

 ### Offline Analysis (Forensics)
 The system performs very well on the **CIC-IDS2017 dataset**.
-When analyzing complete flows from PCAP files, it successfully detects Port Scans and DDoS patterns with a low False Positive Rate.
+When analyzing complete flows from PCAP files (tried Friday), it successfully detects Port Scans and DDoS patterns with a low False Positive Rate.

 ### Live Monitoring Challenges
 Running this on a live interface is trickier.
 Achieving < 5% FPR is hard due to:
 1.  **Partial Flows:** We have to evaluate flows *before* they close to give real-time alerts.
 This means the feature vectors are sometimes incomplete compared to the training data.
 2.  **Burstiness:** Legitimate spikes (e.g., opening a browser with 20 tabs) can look statistically similar to a flood attack.
-3.  **K-Means Limitations:** K-Means assumes spherical clusters.
-Complex real-world traffic is often density-based, so a move to **DBSCAN** or **Isolation Forest** is planned for future updates to handle noise better.

 ---